Ride (Twenty One Pilots song): Critical reception

 Billboards Garrett Kamps favorably compared "Ride" to the work of Jamaican sound engineer King Tubby.
 Gab Ginsberg, from the same publication, called the single "irresistible."
 Erik Leijon of Montreal Gazette described "Ride" as "impossibly catchy faux-reggae."
 Jason Pettigrew from Alternative Press claimed it "might be the most happiest song in TOP's songbook, and there's still an ominous message."
 Mitchell Hillman for Phoenix New Times remarked that the song "is pushed even further into a blissful realm by Joseph's supersonic rapping."
 Chelsea Deeley from Music Feeds praised the vocal parts Tyler Joseph contributed to the song, writing that it "showcases a succinct vocal delivery that can go from rapping to balladry to screaming in a heartbeat and flourish with complete satisfaction to the ears."
 Kerrangs Sam Law described "Ride" by saying, "Ostensibly the most upbeat track in the twenty one pilots back-catalogue...
 Wearing its rich reggae influence on its (short) sleeve, luxuriating in a deep well of Caribbean-kissed riffage and shimmering synth-work, it introduced newcomers to another infectious facet of their sound."
 Anne Nickoloff and Troy Smith for The Plain Dealer considered the single "a hodgepodge of everything the band does best."
 Conversely, George Palathingal for The Sydney Morning Herald claimed, "'Ride, meanwhile, proves an equal-opportunity offender to fans of dub, hip-hop and rock."
 Likewise, Philip Cosores from Consequence of Sound questioned, "Is this the future of rock?
 A little hip-hop, a little dub, a little aggravating, and a lotta catchy?"
 He concludes, "'Ride' represents the worst-case scenario for Twenty One Pilots — a musical cornucopia that lacks for good taste."

 Commercial performance

-The song peaked at number five on the Billboard Hot 100, number one on the Hot Rock Songs, Mainstream Top 40, and Alternative Songs charts, number four on the Adult Top 40 chart and number five on the Hot Dance Airplay chart.
-The former ranking, coupled with "Heathens" positioned at number four, made Twenty One Pilots the third rock act with simultaneous top five Hot 100 singles in the chart's 58-year history, following only the Beatles and Elvis Presley, making them the first act in 47 years to achieve this milestone.
+The song peaked at number 5 on the Billboard Hot 100 on the chart dating September 10, 2016.
+It also reached number 1 on the Hot Rock Songs, Mainstream Top 40, and Alternative Songs charts, number 4 on the Adult Top 40 chart and number 5 on the Hot Dance Airplay chart.
+The former ranking, coupled with "Heathens" positioned at number 4 made Twenty One Pilots the third rock act with simultaneous top five Hot 100 singles in the chart's 58-year history, following only the Beatles and Elvis Presley, making them the first act in 47 years to achieve this milestone.
 It is the duo's third highest ranking single to date, behind "Stressed Out" and "Heathens".
 "Ride" has also reached the top 20 in various other countries, including Australia, Canada, Slovakia and France.

-As of December 2016, "Ride" has sold over 1.2 million copies in the US.
+As of December 2016, "Ride" had sold over 1.2 million copies in the US.